 Established in 1877, this cemetery is an emotional “read” for devotees of military history and the final resting place of many historic figures that helped shape the West.
 Allow 30 minutes.
 From the Van Deman Gate, stay on Hatfield (becomes Lawton after crossing Smith Ave.); right on Winrow; left onto Mizner; right on Grierson; right on Huachuca Canyon Road; left onto Burt Road.
 800-288-3861.

 Located on the southern portion of the overlook this is truly one of the majestic viewpoints of the San Pedro Valley.
 Allow 15–30 minutes.
 Outdoor amenities only.
 From the Van Deman Gate, stay on Hatfield (becomes Lawton after crossing Smith Ave.); right on Winrow; left onto Mizner; right on Grierson; left onto Huachuca Canyon Road; left onto Reservoir Hill Road.
 800-288-3861.

-Still an active military installation, visitors must stop at the Visitor Center prior to entering the gates.
+Still an active military installation, visitors must stop at the Visitor Processing Center prior to entering the gates.
 Click here for information about accessing Fort Huachuca.
 International visitors should contact the City of Sierra Vista Public Information Office at least 3 weeks prior to visiting.
 Personal use photography of wildlife and historic buildings is permitted.
 Commercial or media photography and videography is not permitted.
 Please direct questions concerning permissible photography to the Fort Huachuca Public Affairs Office at (520) 533-1850.